-Helping your child with autism learn healthy personal hygiene habits can be a tricky process.
+Helping your child with behavioral issues learn healthy personal hygiene habits can be a tricky process.
 Practicing oral hygiene can be especially difficult since there are adverse sensory issues associated with teeth brushing and flossing.
-Given the difficulty of keeping up with day to day oral health, it’s no wonder many parents of children on the autism spectrum are apprehensive about getting their child braces.
+Given the difficulty of keeping up with day to day oral health, it’s no wonder many parents of children with behavioral issues are apprehensive about getting their child braces.
 However, the health benefits of an orthodontic treatment are often very noticeable in the long run and can prevent further oral health problems in the future.
 It’s worth taking your child to the orthodontist to see what options are available and to strategize for how you will prepare your child for braces and help her get through her treatment like pros.

 Find the Right Fit

 Ask around and take your time searching for an orthodontist that will be a good fit for your child.
-Ask if they have experience working with children on the autism spectrum and if their assistants have any special training.
+Ask if they have experience working with children with behavioral issues and if their assistants have any special training.
 You should also ask if they can make accommodations for your child’s needs, such as making appointments during quiet hours, using visuals to help with the procedures, and breaking up appointments into shorter sessions.

 When you find an orthodontist you trust, talk with them about the best options for your child.
 Traditional braces are a tried and true option, but there are numerous alternatives that may work for your child.
 There are smaller braces that feel less obtrusive that you can consider.
 Your child may also be a good fit for clear aligners that are removable.
 If you are able to afford these and if your child qualifies for them, clear removable aligners could be a good option since they are far less noticeable and cause significantly less discomfort during the straightening process.
 You will just need to make sure your child keeps up with keeping the aligners in her mouth for at least 22 hours per day.